unik-name/docs.unikname.network/docs/becoming-network-player.md

 ---
 home: false
-title: "Becoming uns.network Player"
+title: "Becoming unikname.network Player"
 ---

 # Becoming a Network Player

 [[toc]]

-## What is uns.network?
+## What is unikname.network?

 Established in 2018, <brand name="uns"/> is a DPoS blockchain and a protocol that has the mission of protecting user’s privacy and securing any web and mobile connections.
 <brand name="uns"/> is part of the "Powered By Ark" program.